Android Marshmallow: Platform

 Android Marshmallow introduces a redesigned application permissions model; apps are no longer automatically granted all of their specified permissions at installation time.
-An opt-in system is now used, in which users are prompted to grant or deny individual permissions (such as the ability to access the camera or microphone) to an application when they are needed for the first time.
-Applications remember the grants, which can be revoked by the user at any time.
+An opt-in system is now used, prompting users to grant or deny individual permissions (such as camera or microphone access) to an application when they are needed for the first time.
+Applications remember the grants, which the user can revoke at any time.
 The new permissions model is used only by applications developed for Marshmallow using its software development kit (SDK), and older apps will continue to use the previous all-or-nothing approach.
 Permissions can still be revoked for those apps, though this might prevent them from working properly, and a warning is displayed to that effect.

 Marshmallow introduces new power management schemes known as "Doze" and "App Standby"; when running on battery power, a device will enter a low-power state if it is inactive and not being physically handled.
 In this state, network connectivity and background processing are restricted, and only "high-priority" notifications are processed.
 Additionally, network access by apps is deferred if the user has not recently interacted with the app.
 Apps may request a permission to exempt themselves from these policies, but will be rejected from Google Play Store as a violation of its "Dangerous Products" policy if their core functionality is not "adversely affected" by them.

 Android Marshmallow provides native support for fingerprint recognition on supported devices via a standard API, allowing third-party applications to implement fingerprint-based authentication.
-Fingerprints can be used for unlocking devices and authenticating Play Store and Google Pay purchases.
+Fingerprints can be used to unlock devices and authenticate Play Store and Google Pay purchases.
 Android Marshmallow supports USB-C, including the ability to instruct devices to charge another device over USB.
 Marshmallow also introduces "verified links" that can be configured to open directly in their specified application without further user prompts.
 User data for apps targeting Marshmallow can be automatically backed up to Google Drive over Wi-Fi.
 Each application receives up to 25 MB of storage, which is separate from a user's Google Drive storage allotment.

-As of Marshmallow, the Android Compatibility Definition Document contains new security mandates for devices, dictating that those that are capable of accessing encrypted data without affecting performance must enable secure boot and device encryption by default.
-These conditions comprise part of a specification that must be met in order to be certified for the operating system, and be able to license Google Mobile Services software.
-The requirement for mandatory device encryption was originally intended to take effect on Lollipop, but was delayed due to performance issues.
+As of Marshmallow, the Android Compatibility Definition Document includes new security mandates for devices, requiring that devices capable of accessing encrypted data without affecting performance enable secure boot and device encryption by default.
+These conditions comprise part of a specification that must be met to be certified for the operating system, and be able to license Google Mobile Services software.
+The requirement for mandatory device encryption was initially intended to take effect on Lollipop, but was delayed due to performance issues.